wbolster/plyvel/doc/installation.rst

 and installing it manually with ``python setup.py install`` should also work.

-Note that Plyvel requires an installed shared library for LevelDB at build time, so make sure you have a shared LevelDB library installed where the compiler and linker can find them.
+Note that Plyvel requires an installed shared library for LevelDB at build time, so make sure you have a shared LevelDB library and the development headers installed where the compiler and linker can find them.
 For Debian or Ubuntu something like ``apt-get install libleveldb1 libleveldb-dev`` should suffice, but any other installation method should do as well.

 Verify that it works